Rim-SeungJae/firefighter_simulator/README.md

 thrown diagonally upwards and starts to fall slowly.
 ### Moving 2D NPC
 There are NPCs(rescue targets) moving around the map.
 They try to avoid the fire.
-# Data structure and Algorithm
-Most of the data structures and algorithms used to implement the project such as creating vertices, applying textures, moving vertex positions, and so on were reused from assignments 1–4.
-Therefore, this report does not explain about them again.

 # Discussions
 As a result of implementation, the amount of declared global variables has become too large and it is not quite good to see.
 Several global variables seem be reusable without